press-any-key-tech/tcp-dummy-services/README.md

 ```bash
 docker run -d -p 7000:7000 --name tcp-dummy-services tcp-dummy-services:latest
 ```

+Change entrypoint to execute both http and ws services

 Do not use "localhost" as LOCAL_SERVER_IP, use your local IP address instead.
 Docker container will not be able to connect to your local database otherwise.